Saturday Environmental Academy

 Each semester, there is an overnight camping experience to introduce the students to new experiences and expand their knowledge of the interaction between the Anacostia River and the rest of the Chesapeake Bay watershed.
 The overnight weekends emphasize team building and problem solving exercises that help the students build their life skills, as well as broaden their knowledge of science concepts.

-The 8-week format is designed to build on the students’ experiences from week-to-week, strengthening their grasp of the material and reinforcing the connections between lessons.
+The multi-week format is designed to build on the students’ experiences from week-to-week, strengthening their grasp of the material and reinforcing the connections between lessons.
 SEA maintains a 5:1 student/adult ratio, which allows for consistent, individual attention and the building of personal mentoring relationships.
 Additionally, because the students come from a range of schools, the program fosters relationships that cross neighborhood boundaries, strengthening the students’ appreciation for their wider community.